Weyl modules for equivariant map Lie superalgebras: Introduction

-Chari and Pressely \cite{CP01} introduced Weyl modules (global and local) for the loop algebra $\g \otimes \C[t^{\pm 1}]$, where $\g$ is simple Lie algebra over $\C$ and proved that these modules are indexed by dominant integral weights of $\g$ and are closely related to certain irreducible modules for quantum affine algebras.
-Feigin and Loktev \cite{FL04} extended the notion of Weyl modules to the higher- dimensional case, i.e., instead of the loop algebra they worked with the Lie algebra $\g \otimes A$ where $A$ is the coordinate ring of an algebraic variety and obtained analogues of some of the results of \cite{CP01}.
-Later in \cite{CFK10}, Chari et. al., considered a more general functorial approach to Weyl modules associated to the algebra $\g \otimes A$ where $A$ is commutative associative unital algebra over $\C$.
-In \cite{CFS08, FMS13}, authors have studied global and local Weyl modules of the twisted loop algebra $(\g \otimes \C[t^{\pm 1}])^{\Gamma}$ which is the fixed point algebra of $\g \otimes \C[t^{\pm 1}]$ under the action of a group $\Gamma$ of automorphisms of $\g$ generated by the Dynkin diagram automorphisms.
-They have shown that every local Weyl module of the twisted loop algebra is obtained by restriction from a local Weyl module of $\g \otimes \C[t^{\pm 1}]$.
-They have also shown that global Weyl module is a free right module of finite rank for a certain commutative algebra and it can be embedded in a direct sum of global Weyl modules for $\g \otimes \C[t^{\pm 1}]$.
+Given a simple finite dimensional Lie algebra $\g$ over $\mathbb{C}$, Weyl modules for loop algebras $\g\otimes \mathbb{C}[t^{\pm 1}]$ were introduced by Chari and Pressley in \cite{CP01}.
+These modules are indexed by dominant integral weights of $\g$ and are closely related to certain irreducible modules for quantum affine algebras.
+Instead of the loop algebra, Feigin and Loktev \cite{FL04} extended the notion of Weyl modules for the higher dimensional case, in which they worked with the Lie algebra $\g\otimes A$ where A is the coordinate ring of an algebraic variety and obtained results analogous to \cite{CP01}.
+Later, in \cite{CFK10}, Chari et. al., considered a more general functorial approach to (global and local) Weyl modules associated with the algebras $\g\otimes A$, where $A$ is commutative associative unital algebra over $\mathbb{C}$.
+It was proved that the global Weyl module is a projective object in a suitable category and its weight spaces are right modules for a certain commutative algebra.
+Concepts of Weyl functors were introduced and the local Weyl modules along with their homological properties were also studied.